wbdana/introduction-to-es6-immersive-alum/README.md

 Strict mode also enables some newer features that ES6 developers wanted to make sure users explicitly opted in to.

-## Node.js ES6 Features
+## ES6 Features

-Remember, read the [docs](https://nodejs.org/en/docs/es6/) for the complete low-down on ES6 in Node.js.
-We'll cover a subset of the new features below.
+There are a lot of new feature, buts for now we'll cover a subset of the new features below.

 * [`const` and `let`](#block-scoping)
 * [Classes](#classes-use-strict)